-Getting help for a blocked milk duct, mastitis and breast abscess
+Getting help for a blocked milk duct or localised breast inflammation, mastitis or breast abscess

 Your midwife, child and family health nurse or GP or the Australian Breastfeeding Association (ABA) can support you with breastfeeding your baby.
 They can also help you find a lactation consultant if you need one.